elixirschool/elixirschool/lessons/basics/mix.md

 ## Interactive

 It may be necessary to use `iex` within the context of our application.
-Thankfully for us, mix makes this easy.
+Thankfully for us, Mix makes this easy.
 We can start a new `iex` session:

 ```bash
 $ iex -S mix